 Framer

 Framer is a design tool that provides a visual interface for designing UI components and screens, as well as a code editor for adding logic and interactivity using JavaScript.
 In 2022, Framer evolved from being a prototyping platform to a no-code web design platform, allowing it to expand its customer base to marketers and non-technical users.
-Unlike Framer, Figma does not yet offer no-code publishing tools as of April 2024.
+While Figma Sites enables no-code web publishing, its feature set and production capabilities remain limited compared to Framer, which continues to offer more comprehensive tools, stronger SEO, professional templates, and advanced web performance for serious or scalable website projects.

 Framer was founded in 2013 and raised a $27 million Series C in September 2023 at an undisclosed valuation, led by Meritech Capital Partners.
-As of April 2024, the company has raised a total of $61 million.
+As of October 2025, the company has raised a total of $161 million.
 The company reported revenues of more than $10 million in September 2023.
-As of April 2024, Framer customers included Dribbble, Superhuman, Zapier, and Contra.
+As of October 2025, Framer customers include Dribbble, Superhuman, Miro, and Perplexity.

 Miro

-The company raised a $400 million Series C in January 2022 at a valuation of $17.5 billion led by ICONIQ.
-As of April 2024, the company has raised a total of $476.3 million.
-The company has more than 60 million users in 200K organizations as of April 2024.
-Notable customers include Nike, Accenture, IKEA, and Deloitte.
+The company raised a $400 million Series C in January 2022 at a valuation of $17.5 billion, led by ICONIQ.
+As of October 2025, the company has raised a total of $476.3 million.
+The company’s customer base includes more than 90 million users and 250K companies, as of October 2025.
+Notable customers include HP, Accenture, Cisco, and Deloitte.

 Business Model